The Perks of Automated Bookkeeping for Accounting Pros

 You’re keeping the books for a construction company that manages dozens of vendors and subcontractors.

-Your main pain point is that you stumble accross many duplicate and inflated invoices that have accidentally slipped through approval.
+Your main pain point is that you stumble across many duplicate and inflated invoices that have accidentally slipped through approval.
 This leads to overpayments and scary deficits in your books.

 Not ideal.